Why choose China?

 You don't need to speak any languages to apply, but you must have graduated from university by the time you start your assistantship.

-As part of the programme offer, assistants will receive:
+As part of the programme, assistants will receive:

 *Please see the FAQs and country notes below for more information on visas and accommodation.